2025 - Women (All)

 Hero MotorCorp

-Played as the Hero Women's Indian Open (date TBA; Eurpn/Asian Ladies Tours event).
+Played as the Hero Women's Indian Open (Oct 9-12; Eurpn/Asian Ladies Tours event).
+Second-placed Alice Hewson (Eng) finished 1 shot behind Shannon Tan (Sing), who recorded her second Ladies European Tour win of the season, and third in total.
 [Gary Player Black Knight course, DLF G&CC, New Delhi, India].

 Asia